bossanova808/MediaCopier/Readme.md

 Also, you should:

 - Install Python3 (currently tested using Python 3.12)
+- Ideally use a virtual environment for this project
-- probably some python libs will need a `pip install` - stuff I can't think of right now - run it and remind me!
+- Within your venv, some python libs will need a `pip install`  (e.g. `pyyaml`, `xbmc-json` etc)
 - If you're doing an `agogo` update where you need to copy only your unwatched TV and/or movies:
-  Kodi running somewhere on your network (and with the correct profile selected & open, if you use profiles).
-Also details of your Kodi JSON interface to this machine (so it can query your live Kodi for what is watched/not watched).
+  Kodi must be running locally or somewhere on your network (and with the correct Kodi profile selected & open, if you use profiles).
+- Details of your Kodi JSON interface to this machine (so it can query your live Kodi for what is watched/not watched).

+## Using MediaCopier - Modes of Operation

+There are three modes of operation available - the first two for subscriptions, and the 'agogo' mode for the special case of taking your own unwatched material on holiday:

+- `init` : set up configuration files for a new subscriber
+- `update` : actually copy the subscribed shows and/or new movies to that person's hard drive
+- `agogo` : inspect your xbmc library and copy all unwatched stuff to a traveling machine/drive

+Obviously, copying a LOT of media can take a significant amount of time.
+It's best to first run things with the `--pretend` option to see what it _would_ do before you launch into the _actual_ copying.

+When using the `agogo` holiday mode, I typically leave it running overnight the night before we leave (and I just copy TV, and manually choose a few movies as my unwatched movie library is just too big!)

-## SETUP
+## 'Installation'

 Clone this repo.

 Then cd into the directory and run:

 ```
 python mediacopier -h